 Max Current (mA): 30

-Once the potentiostat was set up, OK was clicked which closed the setup window, followed by Run.
 A screenshot of the potentiostat panel in Resonator during acquisition is shown in Figure 2.
-Note that the top plot shows both resonant frequencies for the entire time that the QCM has been acquiring data while the bottom plot shows current/voltage data.
-It is also possible to show current and voltage versus time by selecting Time in the Display Graph drop-down box.
+Note that the top plot shows both resonant frequencies for the entire time that the QCM has been acquiring data, while the bottom plot shows current and voltage data.
+It is also possible to show current and voltage versus time by selecting Time in the Display Graph drop-down menu.

-The first plot in Echem Analyst is a plot of current and frequency change versus voltage as shown in Figure 3 and the second plot is frequency change versus charge as shown in Figure 4.
+The first plot in Echem Analyst is a plot of the change in current and frequency versus voltage (Fig. 3), and the second plot is change in frequency versus charge (Fig. 4).

-The Curve Selector can be used to plot data a variety of ways and also allows you to show or hide specific curves.
-The deposition portion of the curve was selected by clicking on the Select Portion of the Curve using the Mouse tool A linear fit was then calculated by choosing the Linear Fit option under the Common Tools menu.
+Use the Curve Selector to plot data a variety of ways and also to show or hide specific curves.
+The deposition portion of the curve was selected by clicking on the Select Portion of the Curve using the Mouse tool button A linear fit was then calculated by choosing the Linear Fit option under the Common Tools menu.
 The Quick View pane at the bottom of the window in Figure 5 gives the slope of the linear fit as 376 kHz/C.